shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-audiences-with-universal-pixel.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Set Up audiences with universal pixel
+# Microsoft Monetize - Set up audiences with universal pixel

 You can set up audiences for your universal pixel using rules and conditions, then target the audience segments in the **Audience and Location Targeting** settings of your line item.